st3nic/coingecko_crypto/README.md

 ![alt text](<add sensor.png>)

-Once selected you can save and the sensor will be avaibale in Homeassistant.
+Once selected you can save and the sensor will be available in Homeassistant.

+Attributes currently supported are 24H High and 24H Low

 ![alt text](image.png)